 The next day, was an action packed one, beginning with the two-hour Hobbiton Movie set tour.
 The movie, The Lord of the Rings, is what put New Zealand out there on every traveller’s list.
 When Peter Jackson spotted the Alexander Farm during an aerial search of the North Island, New Zealand, he knew he had found the perfect location to bring The Lord Of The Rings to life.
 Hobbiton now stands as a major tourist attraction, open to visitors for tours.

-The tickets cost approx. NZD 79 per person.
-As a general recommendation, try to book the first available tour in the morning since it gets quite crowded later in the day and it gets difficult to take pictures without having multiple strangers photo bombing.
+Tickets cost approx. NZD 79 per person.
+Try to book the first available tour in the morning since it gets crowded later in the day.
+Also, the later you book the tour, more difficult it will be to take pictures without strangers photo bombing.

 Our tour started with a drive through the picturesque sheep farm, and our guide recounted the fascinating details and inside-stories of the movie.
 As we were walking through the Hobbit holes, we literally felt we had walked into another world.
 Even though the Hobbit holes here are just facades (the interior sets were all shot in Wellington), the details here are INCREDIBLE.